 If you’ve gotten out of the habit of being thankful, it’s time to get back into spiritual shape.
 Every morning, as soon as the alarm goes off, make a habit of thanking God for a new day — and ask Him for guidance as you embark on new victories and challenges in the hours ahead.

-God wants us to be filled with joy and happiness, so seek His will and live in your life daily.
+God wants us to be filled with joy and happiness, so seek His will in your life daily.

 “God is our refuge and strength, an ever-present help in trouble.
 Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea, though its waters roar and foam and the mountains quake with their surging.” – Psalm 46:1-3 (NIV)